What to Expect at the Emergency Room

 If you’ve recently experienced a sexual assault, accessing medical treatment is important if you wish to treat injuries, test for pregnancy or HIV/STIs, and/or preserve physical evidence.
 Seeking care as soon as possible after an assault is critical if you wish to preserve physical evidence or receive medications to prevent contracting infections.
 If you have any questions or concerns about medical treatment for sexual assault survivors, please consider reaching out to a confidential trained Loyola sexual assault advocate at 773-494-3810.

 A local hospital emergency room can provide immediate medical attention.
 The emergency room responds to both the physical trauma of the assault and the process of collecting evidence in case you wish to report to law enforcement.
-Rape victim advocacy services are also available at many Chicago hospitals to provide support and referrals.
+Advocacy services are also available at many Chicago hospitals to provide support and referrals.

 Hospitals in Illinois are required to notify the local police department that treatment has been given to a sexual assault survivor.
 However, you are not required to file a police report nor talk with the police.